 I intentionally gave my daughter the unmistakably feminine name of Julianne Gabrielle.
 This satisfies me immensely.
 She has grown into a young woman as beautiful and gracious as the sonorous sound of her names flowing one into the other.

-At this time in my life, when I am experiencing a surge of creative energy moving me on to new interests and endeavors, I am proud to be “Barrie” in name and in person.
-My first name has been the one unchanging fact of my identity, accompanying me through seventy-two years of life unfolding — unlike Mrs. Rumpole who was a nameless tagline to her husband, or unlike the disembodied Maris, the name and the person disconnected, spoken for but never speaking.
+At this time in my life, after coming of age and making peace with my name, I am experiencing a surge of creative energy moving me on to new interests and endeavors, I am proud to be “Barrie” both in name and as a person.
+My first name has been the one unchanging fact of my identity, accompanying me through all my years of life unfolding — unlike Mrs. Rumpole who was a nameless tagline to her husband, or unlike the disembodied Maris, the name and the person disconnected, spoken for but never speaking.

-I am filled with gratitude for my dear parents—Rose and Jules—who, in the 1940s, confidently agreed upon this slightly edgy, distinctive name for me, retaining it for their first child unrelated to gender.
+I am filled with gratitude for my dear parents who, in the 1940s, confidently agreed upon this slightly edgy, distinctive name for me, retaining it for their first child unrelated to gender.
 And then, they lovingly supported me in growing into it and hopefully living up to it.

 What’s the story of YOUR name, my friends?